GenXProject/GenX.jl/docs/src/User_Guide/model_input.md

 ### 1.4 Resources input files

-The `Resources` folder contains the input files for each resource type.
+The `resources` folder contains the input files for each resource type.
 At the current version of GenX, the following resources are included in the model:
 1) thermal generators, specified in the `Thermal.csv` file,
 2) variable renewable energy resources (VRE), specified in the `VRE.csv` file,
 3) reservoir hydro resources, specified in the `Hydro.csv` file,